onzfonz/comp227/src/content/7/en/part7b.md

         <input {...height} />
       </form>
       <div>
-        {name.value} {born.value} {height.value}
+        {name.value} {born.value} {height.value} // highlight-line
       </div>
     </div>
   )
 }
 ```

-Dealing with forms is greatly simplified when the unpleasant nitty-gritty details related to synchronizing the state of the form are encapsulated inside our custom hook.
+When we encapsulate the byzantine details for synchronizing the form's state inside our hook, which simplifies our form.

-Custom hooks are not only a tool for reuse; they also provide a better way for dividing our code into smaller modular parts.
+Custom hooks are not only a tool for reuse; they also **provide a better way for dividing our code into smaller modular parts**.

 ### More about hooks